-Everyone is welcome to this free, public event at the Museum.
+Everyone is welcome to this free public event at the Museum.

 Join members of the Audubon Society while exploring the Museum's hiking trails.
 Be sure to bring your binoculars to see what spring migrating birds are in the museum's forest and fields.

-The local chapter of the National Audubon Society is dedicated to the protection, conservation, and enjoyment of birds, wildlife, and the environment in the Capital Region.
+The local chapter of the National Audubon Society is dedicated to the protection, conservation and enjoyment of birds, wildlife and the environment in the Capital Region.

-After the walk, attendees can take a seat in the museum's new, outdoor pavilion and enjoy a Live Birds of Prey show at 10:30 a.m., presented by Kelly Martin, president of the New York State Wildlife Rehabilitation Council.
+After the walk, you can take a seat in the museum's new, outdoor pavilion and enjoy a Live Birds of Prey show at 10:30 a.m., presented by Kelly Martin, president of the New York State Wildlife Rehabilitation Council.
 The council is a not-for-profit, statewide organization that has been in existence for more than 20 years.